-For nearly 70 years, the Soviet Union—comprising 40% of the entire Eurasian landmass—was completely closed off from the Western world.
+For nearly 70 years, the Soviet Union—comprising 40 percent of the entire Eurasian landmass—was completely closed off from the Western world.
 The flow of people, goods, and ideas was dammed to a trickle by an Iron Curtain.
 And yet when the Soviet Union finally collapsed, and 15 new countries were opened to the world, few seemed to care.
 The peak of the Cold War had passed, and the Soviet Union had been weakening for years beforehand.
 The public made little effort to understand the post-Soviet world, and it remains a total mystery to most.
 But the Soviet Union was, after all, the second-most powerful state in history.

 Eastern Europe, the Caucasus, and Central Asia—in other words the post-Soviet sphere—have each proven to be some of the most volatile flashpoints in the world, and a resurgent Russia is aggressively challenging the international order.